Complaints

 -

-Apologise when appropriate (please note: an apology is not an admission of fault)
+Apologise where appropriate (this does not imply admission of fault)

 -

-You are welcome to have a family member, friend or advocate submit the complaint on your behalf (please note, we will require your written consent to discuss medical information with them).
+You may have a family member, friend or advocate support you.
+We may require written consent to discuss clinical information with them.

 Further Support